PereViader/ManualDi/README.md

 await initializer.StartApplication();
 ```

-# Unsafe Binding (Experimental)
+# Unsafe Binding (Experimental - DONT USE - WILL BE REMOVED)

-The following is experimental and might be removed.

 The bindings may also be done with a non type safe interface.
 This variant should only be used when implementing programmatic driven configuration.
 Use the type safe variant when all the types involved are known.